 In September 2019, the Sydney Weeds Committees changed its name to Sydney Weeds Network.
 It is still a small not-for-profit incorporated association of organisations, primarily local councils, working together to coordinate weed management across all land tenures in the Greater Sydney region.
-While Sydney Weeds Committees was made up of four subregional weed committees: North, South West, Central and West Blue Mountains, Sydney Weeds Network is made up of three roughly geographical subregions: Coastal, Central and West.
+While Sydney Weeds Committees was made up of four subregional weed committees: North, South West, Central and West Blue Mountains, Sydney Weeds Network is made up of three roughly geographical subnetworks: Coastal, Central and West.
 It is still comprised of members from local councils and other land managers responsible for controlling weeds.
-An elected Board comprised of the Chair and Deputy Chair of each of the three subregional groups provides the executive of Sydney Weeds Network.
-Their function is to promote the coordination of the three subregional groups to facilitate collaboration, resource and information sharing and efficiencies in weed management and education across the region.
+An elected Board comprised of the Chair and Deputy Chair of each of the three subnetwors provides the executive of Sydney Weeds Network.
+Their function is to promote the coordination of the three subnetworks to facilitate collaboration, resource and information sharing and efficiencies in weed management and education across the region.

 We aim to help coordinate weed control actions and resources to prevent further spread of weeds, and to protect the most important assets that we have – our endangered ecosystems, waterways, agricultural land and critical habitat corridors.